artemgilmanov/DataStructures/Array/sort_search.md

 ```csharp
 ```

 The running time of LSD Radix sort requires a few parameters.
-Let W
-W be the maximum digit length within the list of integers.
-Let N
-N be the size of the original input integer array.
-And lastly, since we are using counting sort, we must also be aware of the alphabet size
+Let W be the maximum digit length within the list of integers.
+Let N be the size of the original input integer array.
+And lastly, since we are using counting sort, we must also be aware of the alphabet size K. In the case of digits, it’s a constant 10, but when applied to other inputs, this alphabet size may change.
-K
-K. In the case of digits, it’s a constant 10, but when applied to other inputs, this alphabet size may change.

-With these parameters defined, the running time of LSD radix sort is O
-(
-W
-(
-N
-+
-K
-)
-)
-O(W(N+K)) as a result of at most
-W
-W calls to counting sort.
-The amount of extra space needed is the same as counting sort – O
+With these parameters defined, the running time of LSD radix sort is O(W(N+K)) as a result of at most W calls to counting sort.
+The amount of extra space needed is the same as counting sort – O(N+K).
-(
-N
-+
-K
-)
-O(N+K).

 The advantage of LSD Radix sort is that for a set of integers and strings with a reasonable W